contrafactum/codewars_solutions/README.md

 3. problem: descending_order.py.
 In this file, the function essentially rearranges the digits of the input nonnegative integer to create the highest possible number.

 4. problem: persistence.py.
 It contains a function that calculates and returns the multiplicative persistence of a positive integer.
 More details in said file.

+5. problem: split_strings.py.
+This has a function which splits the string into pairs of two characters.
+If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').